magsenche/hanazono/docs/notes/brain/cognitive_maps.md

 ??? question "What are the two component of a world model?"
     General and specific knowledge

-??? question "What does "Modality-agnostic mapping machine" means?"
+??? question "What does Modality-agnostic mapping machine means?"
     The ability of the brain to creates maps that are not specific to any type (vision, sound) of sensory input

 ??? question "Where are the grid cells?"